kevL/yata/ReadMe.txt

 mouse:
-wheel - scrolls up/down if the vertical scrollbar is visible
+wheel - scrolls up/down if the vertical scrollbar is visible and either of
+        (a) the horizontal bar is disabled or (b) Ctrl is not pressed
-      - scrolls left/right if the horizontal scrollbar is visible but the vertical bar is not
+      - scrolls left/right if the horizontal scrollbar is visible and either of (a) the vertical bar is disabled or (b) Ctrl is pressed

 click on the colheads or rowheads
 LMB            - selects the col or row